tuyenvm/OpenKey/Sources/README.md

 # OpenKey
 ### Open source Vietnamese Input App for macOS
+Check out source for macOS.
-Full source code including macOS, Windows and engine will be available soon.
+Windows version will be available soon.